Parallel algorithms and concentration bounds for the Lovasz Local Lemma via witness DAGs: Concentration for the number of resamplings

-\end{proof} \begin{theorem} Whp, the Resampling Algorithms performs $O(W + \frac{\log^2 n}{\epsilon})$ resamplings. \end{theorem} \begin{proof} First, consider the expected number of WDs which are compatible with $R$ and which contain exactly $s$ sink nodes; here $s$ is a parameter to be specified later.
-Each of these $s$ sink nodes must receive distinct labels.
-We can estimate this quantity as
+\end{proof} \begin{theorem} Whp, the Resampling Algorithms performs $O(W + \frac{\log^2 n}{\epsilon})$ resamplings. \end{theorem} \begin{proof} Define $\mathcal U_s$ to be the set of WDs which have $s$ sink nodes and which are compatible with the resampling table $R$; here $s$ is a parameter to be specified later.
+Note that each of the $s$ sink nodes of a WD must receive a distinct label.